chrnolte/places-conus/docs/methods/estimation/samples/geographies.rst

 States
 ******

-State models are based on sales data from one state.
+State models are based on sales data from a single state.

 :Identifier: ``state`` or 2-letter state Alpha code (:any:`state`)
 :Example: ``CA`` is California